-Parallel Programming and Heterogeneous Computing at your Fingertips with Intel® TBB
+Parallel Programming and Heterogeneous Computing at Your Fingertips with Threading Building Blocks

-Intel® Threading Building Blocks (Intel® TBB) is a widely used C++ library for shared-memory parallel programming and heterogeneous computing (intra-node distributed memory programming).
+This application is a widely used C++ library for shared-memory parallel programming and heterogeneous computing (intra-node distributed memory programming).
 The library provides a wide range of features for parallel programming, including generic parallel algorithms, concurrent containers, a scalable memory allocator, work-stealing task scheduler, and low-level synchronization primitives.
-Intel TBB is a library only solution for task-based parallelism and does not require any special compiler support.
-It ports to multiple architectures including Intel® architectures, ARM*, and POWER*.
+Threading Building Blocks (TBB) is a library only solution for task-based parallelism and does not require any special compiler support.
+It ports to multiple architectures including Intel® architectures, ARM*, and Power Architecture*.

 - Enables you to specify logical parallelism instead of threads.

-Intel TBB has a runtime library that automatically maps logical parallelism onto threads in a way that makes efficient use of processor resources―thereby making it less tedious and more efficient.
+TBB has a runtime library that automatically maps logical parallelism onto threads in a way that makes efficient use of processor resources, making it less tedious and more efficient.

 - Targets threading for performance.

-Intel TBB focuses on the particular goal of parallelizing computationally intensive work, delivering higher-level, simpler solutions
+TBB focuses on parallelizing computationally intensive work, delivering higher-level, simpler solutions.

-Intel TBB can coexist seamlessly with other threading packages, giving you the flexibility to not touch your legacy code but still use Intel TBB for new implementations.
+TBB can coexist seamlessly with other threading packages, giving you flexibility to not touch your legacy code but still use TBB for new implementations.